RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 - Python is an interpreted language, this adds an additional overhead at runtime to the execution of Python code.
 Many core Python and NumPy functions are implemented in faster C/C++, free from this overhead.
 - NumPy can take advantage of vectorisation to process arrays, which can greatly improve performance.
 - Many domain-specific packages are built on top of NumPy and can offer similar performance boosts.
+- Pandas' data tables store columns as arrays, therefore operations applied to columns can take advantage of NumPy’s vectorisation.

 ::::::::::::::::::::::::::::::::::::::::::::::::